rafaelmartins/g-octave/README.rst

 If you experienced some random errors when installing packages, please retry, using the option *--force-all*, and report the issue to us.
-If you don't want to lose all your ebuilds, you can try to use the option *--force*, that will recreate only the affected ebuild.
+If you don't want to lose all your ebuilds, you can try to use the option *--force*, that will re-create only the affected ebuild.

 Download Page